microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

 training the model, evaluating the model, registering/versioning the model, and scoring the model generally by containerizing the model.

 There are several ways to create a Build pipeline.
-The 2 common and popular ways are
+The two most common and popular ways
+are:

 -   using a YAML file that represents the entire pipeline,

 -   using an empty job and adding tasks sequentially

-We think that latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that.
+We believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.
+This will be the focus of this hack.

 We can setup Continuous Integration (CI) trigger for every Build pipeline.
 The CI pipeline gets triggered every time code is checked in.
 It publishes an